toolisticon/cute/README.md

 public void exampleCompilationTest() {

    CompileTestBuilder.compilationTest()
        .addSources("/exampletestcase/Testcase1.java")
        .addProcessors(YourProcessorUnderTest.class)
        .compilationShouldSucceed()
-           .expectedWarningMessages("WARNING SNIPPET(will check if a warning exists that contains passed string)") .expectedGeneratedSourceFileExists(
+       .expectWarningMessageThatContains("WARNING SNIPPET(will check if a warning exists that contains passed string)") .expectThatGeneratedSourceFileExists(
                "your.test.package.GeneratedFile",
                JavaFileObjectUtils.readFromString("package your.test.package;\npublic class GeneratedFile{}"))
-           .testCompilation();
+       .executeTest();

 }
 ```

-Additionally to the explicitely configured assertions it implicitly checks if your annotation processor has been applied and triggers an AssertionError if not.
+Additionally, to the explicitly configured assertions it implicitly checks if your annotation processor has been applied and triggers an AssertionError if not.